joelyy-mcintyreks/notes/README.md

 # 2023-12-10
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that we should focus on writing clear and understandable code first, and only optimize when necessary, based on profiling and measurements.

+# 2023-12-11
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+It means that trying to optimize code before it's necessary can lead to complex, hard-to-maintain code.
+It's better to write clear, simple code first and optimize only when needed, based on profiling and measurements.